Friday May 18

 Format Your Novel for Submission

-on January 5th, 2011 by Fiction Editor Beth Hill and last modified on January 7, 2011
+January 5, 2011 by Fiction Editor Beth Hill

 You can format your novel manuscript any way you want as you’re writing and editing.
 If you want a purple font on a pink background, have at it.
 If you have a font you just love looking at, use it while you’re writing.